dgaisan/aws-patterns/function-template-py/README.md

-This is template python project using AWS CDK to define infrastructure and AWS SAM for testing functions.
+# Template python project using AWS CDK to define infrastructure and AWS SAM for testing functions.

-# AWS CDK
+## Aws CDK

 The `cdk.json` file tells the CDK Toolkit how to execute your app.